LiveOakLabs/readme-api-go-client/CONTRIBUTING.md

 # Contributing

-LiveOak Bank welcomes your interest in contributing to this project in any way you find meaningful, be it through code contributions, documentation, or bug reporting.
+Live Oak Bank welcomes your interest in contributing to this project in any way you find meaningful, be it through code contributions, documentation, or bug reporting.
 We greatly value and appreciate your involvement.